Cholesterol Ratio Calculator

 - Very high: 190 mg/dL and above

-- Triglycerides are not actually cholesterol, but a type of fat transported within your blood.
+Triglycerides are not actually cholesterol but a type of fat transported within your blood.
 Most of the triglycerides in your body are stored as body fat.
-Still, high triglyceride levels may be a sign of a lipoprotein problem, as it is often accompanied by other symptoms such as diabetes.
+Still, high triglyceride levels may be a sign of a lipoprotein problem, as other symptoms such as diabetes often accompany it.

 - Normal: Less than 150 mg/dL

 It is also crucial to know that desirable values of different cholesterol fractions may differ regarding the patient and their cardiovascular risk.
 To reassure yourself about your results, don't hesitate to consult with your doctor!

 Three indicators describe your heart disease risk with high accuracy.
 They are all built as ratios of the aforementioned blood results and are therefore called cholesterol ratios.

 Are you wondering what a good cholesterol ratio is?
 You can use this total cholesterol calculator to find the following values:

 LDL/HDL ratio is simply the LDL level divided by the HDL level.
 LDL/HDL ratio is one of the most popular measures of heart disease risk.